PistachioPony/gamesparks-docs/Tutorials/Cloud Code and the Test Harness/XML and JSON files.md

 ---
-src: /Tutorials/Cloud Code, and the Test Harness/XML and JSON files.md
+src: /Tutorials/Cloud Code and the Test Harness/XML and JSON files.md
 ---

 # How to process XML and JSON files